241322/revvy_app/README.md

 # Formative Assessment 1: React Application for Data Visualisation with ChartJS

-For car enthusiasts, researchers, and potential buyers who wish to examine and contrast vehicles using actual data, this project is a VIN-powered vehicle data explorer.
-Data is extracted to:
+For car enthusiasts, researchers, and potential buyers who wish to examine and contrast vehicles using actual data, this project is a comprehensive vehicle data explorer.
+The application provides:

-- Look up a car using its VIN

-- Present technical details in a clear, engaging format.

-- Examine two separate cars side by side.
+- **Flexible Vehicle Lookup** - Search by VIN number or Make/Model with intelligent autocomplete suggestions

+- **Smart Search Experience** - Real-time dropdown suggestions as you type, showing available trims and years

+- **Side-by-Side Comparison** - Examine two vehicles with detailed specifications and visual charts

-- See a vehicle's historical model year timeline and MSRP trends.
+- **Historical Insights** - View model year timelines and MSRP trends with interactive visualizations

+- **Modern UI/UX** - Glassmorphic design with backdrop blur effects, smooth page transitions, and responsive layout

-It is intended for users who wish to research the historical development of automobiles or make well-informed decisions.
+It is intended for users who wish to research vehicle specifications, compare models, or make well-informed purchasing decisions.

 ## Appendix